Aware Senior Care Blog

 If you’re new to fitness, start off with easy movements like ankle and wrist rolls and single leg calf raises.
 This will get your body used to moving in the chair.
 Add weights or resistance bands to up the intensity.

 It’s never too late to start exercising at any age.
 Check with your doctor before starting any exercise routine.
 Staying active will boost your overall well-being.
+Give these exercise ideas for seniors a try!
 Don’t forget to take rest days to keep from overworking your body.